slbsh/slapcode/README.md

 - [ ] - bug hunt - find obscure bugs in code
 - [ ] - game of life - implement conway's game of life
 - [ ] - compression - implement a compression algorithm
+- [ ] - pool - implement a pool allocator
+- [ ] - async - make a async runtime

 if ye wanna add one of these, add a new one to this list, or add somethin else feel free to PR! :D